sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 ### Spawning

 To spawn our projectiles, we use the Gameplay Ability System to predictively spawn a "fake" projectile on the local client, spawn the real projectile on the server, and link the two together so they can be synchronized.
-We'll break down this code in the next part of this series.
+The next two sections of this series consist of a step-by-step walkthrough to implementing this code.

 We use GAS so we can hook into its built-in prediction system.
 We spawn projectiles inside gameplay abilities so that if our ability is rejected by the server, we can reconcile the missed prediction by destroying our fake projectile.
 We handle other prediction logic on our own; we just use GAS to predict the actual spawning of the projectile.
 We also leverage GAS's "target data" replication system to link our projectiles together.